Flamin' Hot: Production

 In August 2019, it was reported Eva Longoria would direct Flamin' Hot, a film about Richard Montañez who claimed to have invented Flamin' Hot Cheetos, with DeVon Franklin producing under his Franklin Entertainment banner alongside Samuel Rodriguez, who served as the executive producer.
-Searchlight Pictures also contributed to the making of this film.
+Searchlight Pictures (then-named Fox Searchlight Pictures) also contributed to the making of this film.

 Prior to the announcement, in April 2019, Franklin Entertainment was informed by Frito-Lay that Montañez's account of inventing Flamin' Hot Cheetos was disputed after an internal investigation had been prompted the previous year, but the producers elected to continue with the original premise.
 The script received rewrites prior to shooting due to the publication of a Los Angeles Times article in May 2021 disputing Montañez's account.

 In May 2021, Jesse Garcia and Annie Gonzalez joined the cast of the film.
 The film completed production in August 2021, and the cast was announced at that time.